From the HISTORY OF ALLEGANY COUNTY VOL II

 Mr. Layman was a Protestant in his religious views.
 Politically he was an ardent Republican from the foundation of the party.

-Photos of a milk bottle from John Layman's Walnut Level Dairy,
+Photos of a rare milk bottle from John Layman's Walnut Level Dairy,

 BACK TO FAMILIES